Here's what Sinema's switch from Democrat to independent could mean for the Senate

 "We understand that [Sinema's] decision to register as an independent in Arizona does not change the new Democratic majority control of the Senate, and we have every reason to expect that we will continue to work successfully with her," White House press secretary Karine Jean-Pierre said in a statement.

-Sinema notified Senate Majority Leader Chuck Schumer of her decision on Thursday and is expected to maintain her committee assignments through Democrats.
+Sinema notified Senate Majority Leader Chuck Schumer of her decision on Thursday, and he agreed to keep her committee assignments as they are.

+"I believe she's a good and effective Senator and am looking forward to a productive session in the new Democratic majority Senate," Schumer said in a statement.

 Sinema says she doesn't want to fit in a box